pantheon-systems/decoupled-kit-js/web/docs/Frontend Starters/create-pantheon-decoupled-kit.md

   # prevent the package manager from running
   # `install` after the project is created
   --noInstall
+  # CMS from which data is sourced
+  --cmsType drupal
 ```

 The `outDir` argument is required for each generator. `appName` is only required